-(E) Subject to any limits/provisions laid down by the sanctioning Association Match Officials appointed under this Rule shall be paid a match fee of £25, assistant referees £15 and travel expenses of 30p per mile.
+(E) Subject to any limits/provisions laid down by the sanctioning Association Match Officials appointed under this Rule shall be paid a match fee of £25, which shall increase to £28 for Premier appointments, assistant referees £15 and travel expenses of 30p per mile.

 The Home Club shall pay the Officials their fees and or expenses immediately after the match.